TUDelft-PRIME-Books/Calculus/book/Algebra/Numbers and coordinate systems/trigonometry.md

 ::::::{prf:theorem} Law of sines
 :label: Thm:Trigonometry:LawOfSines

-In an arbitrary triangle as in {numref}`Fig:Trigonometry:LawOfSines` we have:
+In an arbitrary triangle as in {numref}`Fig:Trigonometry:LawOfSines` we have
 ```{math}
 \frac{a}{\sin(\alpha)}=\frac{b}{\sin(\beta)}=\frac{c}{\sin(\gamma)}=2r
 ```